 The Skill Proficiency Report assists educators in quickly identifying students in need of extra support in a particular subject as well as students who might benefit from additional rigor.
 It also pinpoints skill areas where curriculum adjustments or professional development might be needed.
-The report indicates if the student met or was below the benchmark for each reporting category.
-Clicking the 'i' next to the student name provides additional student test information, such as previous scores, scale score, readiness benchmark, ELA, STEM, Progress Toward Career Readiness, and detailed information for each reporting category.
+The report includes students' scale score performance, categorizes students into the ACT Readiness Levels, and highlights students who are falling below the ACT Readiness Range in particular reporting categories.
+It identifies the reporting category most in need of improvement and includes a detailed description of what the test measures in that category.
+It also identifies, for those students who took ACT Aspire the previous year, a level of growth (low, average, or high).